 Manga refers to Japanese comics — essentially the printed page version of anime.

-Cosplay is the term for dressing up as your favourite character or object from anything you can think of, from anime or manga, to sci-fi, or video games, and so on.
+Cosplay is the term for dressing up as a character (or object) from any piece of media (movies, anime, video games, and so on).

 Aren't cartoons for children?

-A huge segment of the Western animation market is aimed at children, but even amongst these you'll find shows that include well written stories with complex themes, such as Steven Universe, Avatar: The Last Airbender and Adventure Time.
-You just have to look at shows like Futurama or Family Guy to see that animation isn’t just for children.
+A huge segment of the Western animation market is primarily aimed at children, but even amongst these you'll find shows that include well written stories with complex themes, such as Steven Universe, Avatar: The Last Airbender and Adventure Time.
+You just have to look at shows like Futurama or Family Guy to see that animation doesn't have to be aimed at children.
 The same range exists in Japanese animation; while there are shows like Pokémon and Yu-Gi-Oh that are targeted at a younger age group, there are also shows aimed at older audiences, and a wide variety of tastes.
-There’s something for everyone.
+There's something for everyone.
 If you're interested in cartoons, we have a sister society for that — Western Cartoon Society.

 I don't know any Japanese, how can I understand anything?